willher/LFCS-Practice-Exam/README.md

 This guide was written for CentOS Steam 8.
 You will need to setup your own VMs with CentOS Stream 8 and copy and run the bash scripts to prepare your VM for each question.

 Please note some of the networking behavior of your VM may be different or unchangable if you are using a VM running in the cloud, but understanding the concepts should suffice.

+The 'practice-exam' folder contains 26 questions which you should aim to comfortably answer in under (2) hours

+The 'additional-content' folder contains additional, less refined questions as well as a running list of commands / topics that I found helpful to review

+The setup.sh shell script can be copied to your VM and run from your home directory as root to set up the server for the practice exam

 ## Updating the repo